Level 3: Advanced Integration

 Contact the departmental course coordinator who manages the course roster.
 Note that FERPA prevents the institution from sharing other student's schedules; the coordinator cannot provide you with the names of other students enrolled in the course.

-I would like to do a 1-week or a 3-week rotation, rather than the standard 2- or 4-week blocks offered; is that possible?
+I would like to do a one-week or a three-week rotation, rather than the standard two- or four-week blocks offered; is that possible?

 Approval for this is rarely granted without extenuating circumstances.
 You must first get permission from the Course Director, then obtain permission from the Associate Dean for Students.
-In general, approval is limited to Scholarly Project (with
+In general, approval is limited to Scholarly Project, research, or reading electives (with

 extenuating circumstances) because there is no active time commitment from the Course Director for a specific enrollment period.